why Clover Health Investments Corp. [CLOV] is a Good Choice for Investors After New Price Target of $3.58

 How has CLOV stock performed recently?

 Clover Health Investments Corp.
-[CLOV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.18.
-With this latest performance, CLOV shares dropped by -27.61% in over the last four-week period, additionally sinking by -9.23% over the last 6 months – not to mention a drop of -73.30% in the past year of trading.
+[CLOV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.54.
+With this latest performance, CLOV shares dropped by -26.67% in over the last four-week period, additionally sinking by -9.02% over the last 6 months – not to mention a drop of -71.09% in the past year of trading.

 Clover Health Investments Corp.
 [CLOV]: Deeper insight into the fundamentals